Foot problems have become a serious public health concern over the last few decades.

 According to a study by the American Orthopaedic Foot and Ankle Society (AOFAS), over 43.1 million Americans suffer from foot problems.
 That's about one in every six people, with most troubles stemming from improperly fit shoes.
 Narrow and tight shoes result in foot problems, says AOFAS.

 Only a small fraction of the population is born with foot problems, according to the American Podiatric Medical Association.
 Neglect and failure to care properly for feet – including finding the right fit – brings on the problems.
-Since less than 10% of shoe salespeople have had any kind of training regarding proper shoe sizing or foot anatomy, it’s no surprise that so many people nationwide deal with foot problems resulting from poor fit.
+Since generally less than 10% of shoe salespeople have had any kind of training regarding proper shoe sizing or foot anatomy, it’s no surprise that so many people nationwide deal with foot problems resulting from poor fit.

 Four things to look for

 * Fit — Choose the right size and look for a shape that most clearly aligns with your foot shape

 * Stability — Make sure the foot does not roll or twist easily.

 * Shock absorbency — The internal and external materials should provide sufficient cushion to your feet.

 * Support — The soles of your feet should be snug against the footbed of the shoe.
 If this is not the case, the footbed should be removed and replaced with an orthotic device or custom insole.

 When the Shoe Fits reputation for superior service is maintained by the high level of personal attention we give each customer.
 When we get to know you and your needs, you can be assured that our recommendations and suggestions will have your best interests and comfort in mind.